Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Introduction

 LiDAR-based HD algorithms can be categorized based on the methods for computing the \textit{reference plane}, which is used to calculate slope and roughness (Fig. \ref{fig:reference-plane-comparison}).
 For precise safety evaluation, the reference plane must be the landing surface.
 However, the exact computation of the landing surface involves evaluating the lander-terrain interaction for all orientations, which is computationally impractical.
 As a result, many existing works approximate the slope and roughness by using the estimated "base" terrain as a reference plane.
 The base terrain is the imaginary terrain without surface obstacles such as rocks, where the true terrain is considered the superposition of the base terrain and those surface obstacles.

-The pioneering work of the LiDAR-based HD algorithm by Johnson et al.~\cite{johnson2002LidarBasedHazardAvoidance, johnson2008AnalysisOnBoardHazard, johnson2010AnalysisFlashLidar} proposed estimating the base terrain by applying the least median square (LMedsq) fitting.
+The pioneering work of the LiDAR-based HD algorithm by Johnson et al.~\cite{johnson2002LidarBasedHazardAvoidance, johnson2008AnalysisOnBoardHazard, johnson2010AnalysisFlashLidar} proposed estimating the base terrain by applying the least median square (LMedsq) fitting, instead of the regular least square fitting~\cite{CUI2017326}.
 Later, Xiao et al.~\cite{xiao2015RobustPlaneFitting} identified that the LMedsq approach is vulnerable to a large number of outliers and developed a robust estimator for the reference plane by combining the M-estimator sample consensus (MSAC) with a modified iterative Kth ordered scale estimator (IKOSE).
 In 2019, Xiao et al. applied thin plane spline (TPS) interpolation for computing the base terrain more efficiently, avoiding repeated local plane fittings over different locations~\cite{xiao2019SafeMarsLanding}.
+Note that for a coarse digital elevation map whose resolution is as large as the lander diameter, we may skip the terrain fitting and take finite difference-based derivatives to estimate the local slope~\cite{LIU2019272}.

 Those HD algorithms with the base terrain approximation do not provide accurate slope and roughness evaluation upon touchdown, as illustrated in Fig. \ref{fig:reference-plane-comparison}.
 To address this, in the Autonomous Landing and Hazard Avoidance Technology (ALHAT) program, NASA's Jet Propulsion Laboratory (JPL) proposed a more exact HD algorithm that evaluates deterministic slope and probabilistic roughness safety over the terrain using the landing plane as a reference plane~\cite{ivanov2013ProbabilisticHazardDetection}.
-The improved performance of the proposed algorithm was demonstrated in field tests~\cite{luna2017EvaluationSimpleSafe}, but the algorithm has proved computationally too expensive, especially for high-resolution digital elevation maps (DEMs)~\cite{johnson2022OPTIMIZATIONLIDARBASED}.
+The improved performance of the proposed algorithm was demonstrated in field tests~\cite{luna2017EvaluationSimpleSafe}, but the algorithm has proved computationally too expensive, especially for high-resolution inputs~\cite{johnson2022OPTIMIZATIONLIDARBASED}.

 Recent advancements in deep learning (DL) have been applied to achieve real-time computation and improved performance.
 Tomita et al.~\cite{tomita2020HazardDetectionAlgorithm} applied deep semantic segmentation techniques to estimate exact hazard evaluation based on the landing plane, showing it outperforms the ALHAT algorithm~\cite{ivanov2013ProbabilisticHazardDetection} in terms of computational time and robustness to increased measurement noise.
 Later, Tomita et al.~\cite{tomita2022BayesianDeepLearning} applied Bayesian deep learning to enable the probabilistic assessment of the DL's output for improved reliability.
 Other LiDAR-based HD algorithms using DL approaches~\cite{moghe2020DeepLearningApproach, zha2021LandingSiteSelection} have shown their performance for simplified HD tasks, typically evaluating only slope and ignoring roughness safety, which is harder to assess precisely.